Kei Truck & Kei Car Laws in Tennessee (2026)

 Overview

 The state's lack of a mandatory safety inspection in most counties is a significant advantage, as it eliminates one of the biggest hurdles kei vehicle owners face in other states.
 Only a handful of Tennessee counties require emissions testing, and older vehicles are generally exempt.
-See our complete state-by-state guide for details.

 Registration Process and Requirements